Best Home Air Purifiers for Asthma Relief

 BreatheSmart and BreatheSmart FIT50

 Many children have bouts of asthma & wheezing, though rarely have an asthma attack that parents would regard as life threatening.
 For families in these situations, the BreatheSmart and BreatheSmart FIT50 air purifiers are recommended for helping with their asthma.
 This is because these units provide the best combination of allergen, dust, & chemical removal, and performance/lifetime guarantees.
-Alen is the first and only brand in the industry that stands behind their products unconditionally with a Lifetime Limited Warranty.
+Alen is the first and only brand in the industry that stands behind their products unconditionally with a Forever Guarantee.
 These units can include a HEPA-Silver-Carbon filter which captures particles, kills microbes, and removes chemicals.

 For serious asthma sufferers